Questions to ask when comparing health plans

-Due to health reform, most plans must include a standard set of benefits starting Jan.
-1, 2014 or shortly after.
-These are called "essential health benefits (www.healthcare.gov)" and will include services, such as maternity and newborn care, preventive services, and prescription drug coverage.
+As of Jan.
+1, 2014, due to health reform, most health plans must include a standard set of benefits.
+These are called "essential health benefits (www.healthcare.gov)" and include services, such as maternity and newborn care, preventive services, and prescription drug coverage.

 Find out how the plan works

 - How often will you have to pay the copayments or deductibles (per year, per occurrence)?

 - Are there limits on the number of times you can receive a service (lifetime maximums, daily, or annual benefit caps)?